G-S9N6DX06CF

 Most of its prey is dug out of burrows.

-Because of raiding honey, they do face an increasingly hostile challenges from beekeepers.
+Because they raid honey, they do face increasingly hostile challenges from beekeepers.

-Beekeepers are not prepared to lose large amounts of their honey to the badgers.
+Beekeepers are not prepared to lose substantial amounts of their honey to the badgers.

-They also suffer indirect persecution through indiscriminate poisoning and trapping for jackal and caracal.
+They also suffer indirect persecution through indiscriminate poisoning and trapping for jackals and caracals.